-My 5 month old son has suddenly become very sensitive over new sounds and people.
+My 5-month-old baby is overly sensitive to sound.
+All of a sudden, he is now very sensitive to both new sounds and people.
 He screams like he is in pain and does not settle down.

 I feel sorry for him that he is afraid.
 Is it okay for him to cry for 15-20 minutes straight when his Grandma has him or should I be taking him back to comfort him?

-5 Month Baby Sensitive To Sounds And New People
+5 Month Baby Sensitive To Noise And New People

-It does sound as if your little son is a bit more sensitive to load sounds than the “average 5 month baby”.
+It does sound as if your little son is a bit more sensitive to loud sounds than the “average 5-month baby”.
 On the other hand, not being average is certainly not the same thing as not being normal.
 Babies are different, some need a little bit more security and comfort than others.

 At daycare, explain to his daycare nurse that he is in a sensitive period and simply needs to be cuddled, held and cared for.
 Letting babies “cry it out” at this stage might actually simply make things worse.
 They cry for a reason!

-Hug your little son, he’ll grow big and bold way too fast! :-)
+Hug your little son, he’ll grow big and bold faster than you know and want! :-)